 Texas has had a flurry of progressive proposals when it comes to marijuana legislation.
 While only one bill — a limited medical CBD law — passed, there are still significant steps for the state to take before it adequately provides its residents safe and legal access to cannabis.
+Texas lawmakers have, however, legalized the commercial production of hemp.

 Recreational Marijuana Laws in Texas

-Currently all possession of marijuana for recreational purposes in Texas is a crime.
+Currently, all possession of marijuana for recreational purposes in Texas is a crime.
 Those caught with up to 4 ounces of marijuana are charged with a misdemeanor and subject to fines up to $4,000 and a year in jail.
 Possessing more than 4 ounces is a felony, punishable by 180 days to up to 99 years and fines of $10,000 to $50,000, depending on the possession amount.

 Over the past two years, Texas’ legislatures have introduced decriminalization bills, but none have yet to pass.
 In December 2016, state lawmakers have filed several new decriminalization bills that will be considered in the 2017 legislative session.
 Until then, Texas will continue to prosecute those possessing marijuana, including mandatory minimum sentences for those in possession of or attempting to sell large quantities of the drug.

 Harris County District Attorney Kim Ogg, upon being sworn into office in January 2017, announced that she planned to decriminalize all simple possession of marijuana in Harris County, the most populous county in Texas.
-Right now first time offenders caught in possession of up to 2 ounces of marijuana aren’t subject to prosecution.
+Right now first-time offenders caught in possession of up to 2 ounces of marijuana aren’t subject to prosecution.
 Ogg’s new progressive law, which takes effect March 1, 2017, will make all misdemeanor possession charges are diverted around jail.
 The law will ensure that law enforcement agencies don’t arrest individuals caught with four ounces or less of marijuana.
 Rather, offenders will have 90 days to complete a four-hour decision-making class, which will remove any charges.

 Medical Marijuana Laws in Texas